Gnakman/Python_Numerics/README.md

 Mostly elementary CFD codes in Python and some numerical linear algebra

-I am learning how to implement finite difference schemes and to display the result using matplotlib.
+Slowly learning how to code numerics and to talk as if I know what I am talking about.

 Referenced books & courses: